CARTE-Toronto/alliance-docs-mcp/README.md

 - `--host`: Host to bind to (default: localhost)
 - `--port`: Port to bind to (default: 8000)
 - `--docs-dir`: Documentation directory (default: ./docs)

+### Docker Deployment

+The provided Docker image ships with a pre-synced documentation cache baked into `/app/docs_seed`.
+When the container starts, the entrypoint primes the configured `DOCS_DIR` from this seed (if empty) and then launches the MediaWiki sync in the background so the MCP server begins accepting connections immediately.
+You can configure startup behavior with:

+- `RUN_SYNC_ON_START=0` to skip the background sync (useful when running in read-only environments)
+- `SYNC_MODE=full` to force a full resync instead of the default incremental sync
+- The container starts the server via `fastmcp run server_entrypoint.py:mcp --transport http --path /mcp/ --port 8080`, so any additional FastMCP CLI flags can be injected by overriding `CMD` in your own image if needed.
+- A lightweight `/health` endpoint is exposed for platform probes; point load balancer checks there instead of MCP protocol paths.

 ## Project Structure